tolstoyevsky/hubot-happy-birthder/README.md

 ## Known issues

 When specifying a birth date for a particular user, the script may complain that it has never met the user before.
-In this case just ask the user to interact with the bot executing, for example, the `what roles do I have` command.
+In this case just ask the user to interact with the bot.

 ## Authors